 How much alcohol is considered excessive?
-Experts recently updated the U.S. Dietary Guidelines for Americans which now suggest a limit of one alcoholic drink a day for both men and women.
+Experts recently updated the U.S. Dietary Guidelines for Americans, which now suggest a limit of one alcoholic drink a day for both men and women.
 This is a reduction from the previous advice that men should limit themselves to two drinks per day.

 The updated guidance is important, especially as recent research indicates that the stay-in-place orders early in the pandemic were associated with people drinking more than usual.
-A study published in the JAMA Network Open found American adults, particularly women, were drinking more, and alcohol consumption had increased by 14% compared one year prior to the pandemic.
+A study published in the JAMA Network Open found that American adults, particularly women, were drinking more, and alcohol consumption had increased by 14% compared to one year prior to the pandemic.

-Alcohol abstinence months first started gaining traction in 2013 with Dry January, and more recently Sober October, offering participants added motivation and a good excuse to decline a drink.
-Taking a month off from alcohol offers an opportunity to evaluate and reset what may be a regular drinking habit, help moderate drinking moving forward, and for some, motivate them to abstain for the longer term.
+Alcohol abstinence months first started gaining traction in 2013 with Dry January and, more recently, Sober October, offering participants added motivation and a good excuse to decline a drink.
+Taking a month off from alcohol offers an opportunity to evaluate and reset what may be a regular drinking habit, help moderate drinking moving forward, and, for some, motivate them to abstain for the longer term.